Top Gmail Email Sequencers in 2025

 Cons / caveats

-• For high-volume drip campaigns, it might not scale as cleanly (it’s more oriented to individual threads)
+• For high-volume mail merge campaigns, it might not scale as cleanly (it’s more oriented to individual threads).
+You can however “Bulk Nudge.”

 • The “nudge logic” tends to be simpler than full marketing automation tools